Bio&Pics

 Bio

-Jean Pisani-Ferry is a Senior Fellow at Bruegel, the European think tank, a Non-Resident Senior Fellow at the Peterson Institute (Washington DC) and a professor of economics with Sciences Po (Paris).
+Jean Pisani-Ferry is a Senior Fellow at Bruegel, the European think tank, a Non-Resident Senior Fellow at the Peterson Institute (Washington DC).
+He teaches at Sciences Po (Paris).
 He serves as non-executive chair of I4CE, the French institute for climate economics.
+He is a Distinguished Fellow of CEPR.

 Pisani-Ferry served from 2013 to 2016 as Commissioner-General of France Stratégie, the ideas lab of the French government.
 In 2017, he contributed to Emmanuel Macron’s presidential bid as the Director of programme and ideas of his campaign.
 He was from 2005 to 2013 the Founding Director of Bruegel, the Brussels-based economic think tank.
 Beforehand, he was Executive President of the French PM’s Council of Economic Analysis (2001-2002), Senior Economic Adviser to the French Minister of Finance (1997-2000), and Director of CEPII, the French institute for international economics (1992-1997).